 Inside: Discover how to grow eggplant in a square foot garden.

-Eggplant is a perfect addition to your square foot garden!
+Eggplant is the perfect addition to your square foot garden!

-Its neat, tidy habit and short stature mean you can find a spot to grow eggplant this year even if you have only a few squares to spare.
+Its neat, tidy habit and short stature mean you can find a spot to grow eggplant this year even if you have only a few square feet to spare.

-If you’re a warm region gardener, you have what makes eggplant thrive – hot summer weather.
+And if you’re a warm-region gardener, you have what it takes to make eggplant thrive – hot summer weather.

 Eggplant loves 😍 warm weather.